Complete this form to submit a registration request for class field trip programs.

-Why can it be dangerous to fly when the weather is bad?
-Students learn the basics of airplane flight and explore how weather affects flight by using a wind tunnel, model airplanes, and flight simulators.
-This program aligns to the Investigating Weather and Climate unit in the Science Scope and Sequence.
+How do different weather variables affect flight?
+Students learn the basics of airplane flight and explore how weather affects flight by using model airplanes and flight simulators.
+This program aligns to the Investigating Weather and Climate unit in the NYC Science Scope and Sequence.